AdvEx/AdvEx/docs/DEPLOYMENT.md

 1. Go to [Amazon S3](https://aws.amazon.com/s3/) web console.

 2. Create a new Bucket.
-Configurate the options as needed.
+Configure the options as needed.

 3. In this bucket, create a folder named `evaluation_data`.
 Upload `image_data_final.zip` to that folder.
 Instructions about how to generate the evaluation datasets can be found [here](https://github.com/ShangwuYao/AdvEx_Evaluation/blob/master/src/README.md).